Sanskrit prosody: Stanzas

 A stanza (śloka) is defined in Sanskrit prosody as a group of four quarters (pādas).
 Indian prosody studies recognise two types of stanzas.
 Vritta stanzas are those that have a precise number of syllables, while jati stanzas are those that are based on syllabic time-lengths (morae, matra) and can contain varying numbers of syllables.

 The vritta (Note: Vritta, literally "turn", is rooted in vrit, Latin vert-ere, thereby etymologically to versus of Latin and "verse" of Indo-European languages.) stanzas have three forms: Samavritta, where the four quarters are similar in pattern, Ardhasamavritta, where alternate verses have a similar syllabic structure, and Vishamavritta where all four quarters are different.
 A regular Vritta is defined as that where the total number of syllables in each line is less than or equal to 26 syllables, while irregulars contain more.
 When the metre is based on morae (matra), a short syllable is counted as one mora, and a long syllable is counted as two morae.

 Gaṇa

 Gaṇa (Sanskrit, "group") is the technical term for the pattern of light and heavy syllables in a sequence of three.
-It is used in treatises on Sanskrit prosody to describe metres, according to a method first propounded in Pingala's chandahsutra.
+It is used in treatises on Sanskrit prosody to describe metres, according to a method first propounded in Pingala's Chandah Sutra.
 Pingala organizes the metres using two units: